PEOPLES TEMPLE TIMELINE

 In addition to the claims of priority, Norwood objected to the inclusion of Jim Jones in the listing of names.
 Though aware of opposition and concern about including Jones’ name on the monument, the organizers of the Jonestown Memorial Fund nevertheless argued that the four-by-eight stones serve as an historical marker of the deaths of all who died on November 18, 1978.
 For this reason, Jim Jones’ name appears, listed alphabetically among all of the other persons named “Jones” who died that day.

 7. What are the lessons of Jonestown?
-Jonestown and Jim Jones have entered American discourse as code for the perils of cults and cult leaders.
-In the conflict between anticultists and NRM members in the 1980s, parents, deprogrammers, exit counselors, and psychiatrists pointed to Jonestown as the paradigm for all that could go wrong with unconventional religions (Shupe, Bromley, and Breschel 1989).
+Jonestown and Jim Jones have entered American discourse as code for the perils of cults and cult leaders (Moore 2018b).
+In the conflict between anticultists and members of new religions in the 1980s, parents, deprogrammers, exit counselors, and psychiatrists pointed to Jonestown as the paradigm for all that could go wrong with unconventional religions (Shupe, Bromley, and Breschel 1989).
 As these authors wrote, “There was inestimable symbolic value for a countermovement in an event such as Jonestown” (1989:163-66).
 More than thirty years after the event, Jonestown and Jim Jones continue to symbolize evil, danger, and madness.
 Those who survived, however, consider it a failed experiment that had its strength in members’ commitment to racial equality and social justice.

 In addition, the expression “drinking the Kool-Aid” has found a permanent place in American lexicon (Moore 2003).
 It is paradoxically used to mean either blindly jumping on the bandwagon, or being a team player, and finds its most frequent usage in the contexts of sports, business, and politics.
 As is the case with many idiomatic phrases, most of the people who now use the expression are too young to remember its origins in the events of Jonestown.
-Surviving members of Peoples Temple are horrified and offended by the expression, and the way it trivializes those who died.
+Surviving members of Peoples Temple are horrified and offended by the expression, and the way it trivializes those who died (Carter 2003).